NHC135/Marketing-Campaign-Analysis/README.md

 # Social Campaign Analytics

 Analysis toolkit for evaluating paid social campaign performance across Meta, TikTok, and YouTube, covering audience targeting, creative fatigue, and day-of-week timing effects.
 Includes a Power BI dashboard built on the resulting data and a data warehouse that follows the medallion architecture for a unified place for analytics.
-A seperate README is available in "sql" folder
+A seperate README for the medallion architecture is available in "sql" folder.

 ---
 ## Data